 📅 When is the best time to come to Seville?

 The best months to visit are April, May, September and October.
-The weather is good then, the city is vibrant - especially during the Semana Santa (Holy Week) and Feria de Abril.
+The weather is good then, the city is lively - especially during the Semana Santa (Holy Week) and Feria de Abril.
 It is, however high season, so it's worth it:

-• book tickets to sights and accommodation in advance,
+- book tickets to sights and accommodation in advance,

-• prepare for larger crowds.
+- prepare for larger crowds.

 March It can be weather-wise capricious - some sunshine, some rain - but it has its own unique charm: Seville then smells of azahar, or orange blossomswhich are beginning to bloom.
 A walk in such conditions is a feast for the senses.